 When an attorney works on a contingency fee, this means that the attorney only gets paid if the attorney makes a recovery for the client from another person or company.
 Contingency fee agreements are very common in personal injury cases.
 When using a law firm that works on a contingency fee basis, the attorney agrees to be paid a percentage of the overall recovery and receive nothing if no recovery is made.
 The attorney’s payment is contingent upon making a recovery from a third-party.

 Who Pays the Case Expenses in a Contingency Fee Attorney Contract?

-Typically, in a contingency fee agreement the attorney puts up the money up front for the expenses and is reimbursed out of the recovery only if a recovery is made.
-However, a contract can be written many different ways.
+Typically, in a contingency fee agreement, the attorney puts up the money upfront for the expenses and is reimbursed out of the recovery only if a recovery is made.
+However, a contract can be written in many different ways.
 Thus, you should read your contract to be sure this is the case in your situation.

 How Does a Contingency Fee Work?

 There are many different ways a contingency fee can be set up.
 The predetermined percentage typically fluctuates depending upon how far into the legal process the case ultimately goes.
 In Texas, it is common to be 33.33% or 1/3 if the case settles prior to filing a lawsuit, 40% if the case settles after litigation starts or goes to final judgment but does not go up on appeal and 45% if the case must be appealed.